Barcelona attack: What we know

-A driver deliberately rammed a van into pedestrians on one of Barcelona's most popular boulevards on Thursday, killing 13 people in what Spanish police called a "terrorist attack".
+A driver deliberately rammed a van into pedestrians on one of Barcelona's most popular boulevards on Thursday, killing at least 13 people in what Spanish police called a "terrorist attack".

 What happened?

-The promenade in the heart of the city centre is one of the city's busiest streets, normally thronged with tourists and street performers until well into the night.
+The promenade in the heart of the city centre is one of Barcelona's busiest streets, normally thronged with tourists and street performers until well into the night.

-Witnesses described scenes of chaos and panic as they tried to flee.
+Witnesses described scenes of chaos and panic, with bodies strewn along the boulevard as others fled for their lives.

+Tom Gueller, who lives on a road next to Las Ramblas said he saw the van speeding along the boulevard.

+"It wasn't slowing down at all.
+It was just going straight through the middle of the crowds in the middle of the Ramblas," he told BBC radio, referring to the pedestrianised area.

-Regional interior minister Joaquim Forn said 13 people had died and more than 50 were injured.
+Regional interior minister Joaquim Forn said at least 13 people had died and around 100 more were injured in the attack.

+Belgium's Foreign Minister Didier Reynders said on Twitter a Belgian national was among those killed in Barcelona.
+He told Belgian media the victim was a woman.

+The Dutch foreign ministry also said in a statement that three Dutch citizens had been injured in the attack and were "in contact with their relatives".

 How did authorities respond?